UniversalDependencies/UD_Uzbek-UzUDT/README.md

 # Introduction

 This is the Uzbek UDT treebank.
 Our new treebank contains 686 sentences with a total of 7,950 tokens (approximately 11.6 tokens per sentence.
-That’s a considerable improvement from Uzbek-UT’s 500 sentences and 5,850 tokens.

 # Acknowledgments
 The soon will be acknowledged